samboy/MaraDNS/deadwood-github/tools/coLunacyDNS/README.md

 is read from the file, `coDNS.read1()` returns the line which was read.
 Otherwise, `coDNS.read1()` returns the `false` Lua boolean value.

-`coDNS.read1()` assumes that a single line will be 500 bytes or less in size.
+`coDNS.read1()` assumes that a single line will be under 500 bytes in size.
 Behavior is undefined when trying to read a longer line.

 `coDNS.close1()` closes an open file; a file is also closed when opening another file, ending `processQuery()`, or calling `coDNS.solve()`.